Kristina01111000/Drws_site/README.md

 Maybe edit his book so the bold parts don’t unbold, just one chapter Ask him about the scorecard,

-https://growingholistically.com/hello-again/ switch to -> how many additional sessions would you like?
-Switch it to the email that sarah gave me, add drwalsdorf@gmail, also mine, sydney
+https://growingholistically.com/hello-again/ switch to -> Switch it to the email that sarah gave me, add drwalsdorf@gmail, also mine, sydney

 https://growingholistically.com/get-started-with-the-4e-self-renewal-system/  make the buttons not squish weirdly,  sprinkle Under the ancient wisdom button add the self next to the renewal section, add a spacer above the bullet points